Greek (TV series): Production

 Filmed primarily in Los Angeles, the show was also filmed on location at the University of California, Los Angeles (UCLA) campus in the Westwood district of Los Angeles.
 Some scenes were shot at the California Institute of Technology (Caltech) in Pasadena, California and at the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina.
-The exterior and some interior shots were filmed in the historic West Adams, Los Angeles.
+The exterior and some interior shots were filmed in West Adams, Los Angeles.
 The house used in the pilot to establish the ZBZ residence is the same house used in the reality series Beauty and the Geek.

 The first season was halted in September 2007 due to the Writers Guild of America strike and returned March 24, 2008, to a triple digit increase in ratings over the pilot's premiere.
 On May 1, 2008, ABC Family renewed Greek for a second season, premiering August 26, 2008.
 The series was moved from the Tuesday lineup to Monday nights.
 Twelve more episodes were ordered for late spring 2009 and aired beginning March 30.
 On January 31, 2009, it was announced that Greek would return for a third season, premiering on August 31, 2009.
 The midseason premiere of Greek was Monday, January 25, 2010, at 10/9c.

 On February 19, 2010, it was reported that the show had been renewed for a fourth, ten-episode season.
 Then, on March 13, 2010, creator Sean Smith announced his plans to end the series after the fourth season, saying, "We plan to end, that's the plan.
 We're all looking at this as an opportunity to come back, wrap up the show, and end strong.
 ABC Family could have ended it, but they gave us this opportunity and I don't want to squander it."
 On July 29, 2010, it was confirmed that the fourth and final season of Greek would air beginning in January 2011.
 The series finale aired on March 7, 2011.